near/docs/docs/concepts/gas-common-issues.md

 status: Failure(Action #0: Exceeded the prepaid gas.)
 ```

 The error seems to occur while executing `callback_after_storage_balance_of`.
-This is particullary odd, giving the fact that we allocate `REMAINING_GAS` to this callback which is a huge amount of gas that should cover all the costs.
+This is particularly odd, giving the fact that we allocate `REMAINING_GAS` to this callback which is a huge amount of gas that should cover all the costs.

 So why is this happening?
 To find out, let's check how much gas is consumed at different points in time: